LinkedPasts/linked-places-format/tsv_0.2.md

 >- Start and end dates are _optional_ attributes referring to the entire place record, and used to indicate a valid period of existence or use given by its attestion in **title_source**.
 They correspond to a **timespan** within a "when" object _at the record level_ in the full [Linked Places JSON-LD format](https://github.com/LinkedPasts/linked-places).
 >
 >- Level 0 and much of Level 1 of the [Extended Date/Time Format (EDTF) specification](https://www.loc.gov/standards/datetime/edtf.html) of the US Library of Congress will be supported by WHGazetteer _upon its launch in Spring 2020_.
 Features include:
->    - Characters '?', '~' and '%', used to mean "uncertain", "approximate", and "uncertain" as well as "approximate" respectively can be appended to any date expression.
+>    - Characters '?', '~' and '%', used to mean "uncertain", "approximate", and "uncertain as well as approximate" respectively can be appended to any date expression.
 >    - Intervals with open or unknown start or end can be indicated by '..' or an empty string respectively, e.g. ‘1885/..’ (open end) or '/1885' (unknown start).
 >    - Negative calendar years are already supported per above.